Docker Deployment

 Recommended: Docker Compose

-Use the docker-compose.yml file in the project root to start Next.js or Nuxt.js applications separately:
+Use the docker-compose.yml file in the project root to start Next.js, Nuxt.js, or TanStack Start applications:

 # Start Next.js application